venkat-sai22/Telegram-bot-api/README.md

 the telegrambot tells about the vaccination info in our district using "apisetu-API"

-it gives the information
+it gives the information as follows
-the age eligibility i.e is for 18+ or 45+
+Age eligibility i.e is for 18+ or 45+
-it also give information as follows
 State:
 District:
 Center: